deloragaskins/pharm/README.md

 * [DATA VISUALIZATION] The main scripts often utilize plots to be used at runtime by the user (e.g. to deterimine constants) or for data display purposes.
 The code "PLOT_sample_figure_codeblock.m" can be used as a reference when building customized figures.

-The following list indicates the main files and the files from the toolbox which support them.
+The following list indicates the main files and the functions from the toolbox which support them.

 1. noncompartmental_analysis.m
    1. DERIVS_1comp_LinearAbs_Linear_Elim__rate_constants.m